aerogear/trira/README.md

 ## Prerequisites

 * Node.js v6 or newer
-* Trello API key and Trello token
+* Trello API key and [Trello token](https://developers.trello.com/get-started/start-building)
 * JIRA instance with Epic support
 * JIRA user and password

 ## Usage

-First, create an epic in JIRA, that contain correct metadata, namely _Fix Version_.
+First, create an epic in JIRA that contain correct metadata, namely _Fix Version_.
 The value will be copied to all issues.

 Afterwards install the tool via